 Past, present, future

-California’s homeownership rate ballooned during the Millennium Boom, only to plunge with the Great Recession and its accompanying foreclosures on 1.1 million homeowners.
+California’s homeownership rate ballooned during the Millennium Boom, only to plunge with the Great Recession and its accompanying foreclosures and relocation of 1.1 million homeowner families.
 California’s homeownership rate has finally stabilized around 55%.

-California’s homeownership rate is historically around 10 percentage points below the national homeownership rate (at 65.6% nationally as of 2024).
-This is due to a combination of factors, including the lesser impact the national policy of pushing the “American Dream” of homeownership has had on more mobile and math-conscious Californians.
+California’s homeownership rate is historically around 10 percentage points below the national homeownership rate (at 65.7% nationally at the end of 2025).
+This is due to a combination of factors, including the lesser impact of the national housing policy constantly pushing the “American Dream” of homeownership on our more mobile and math-conscious Californians.

 Chart 1: The long view of homeownership

-The introduction of Federal Housing Administration (FHA)-insured financing in 1934 was part of a developing push towards homeownership, the commencement of a national housing policy.
-The FHA allows virtually anyone with a steady income to finance the purchase of a home.
-Prior to FHA financing, only individuals wealthy enough to qualify with steep 50% down payments had the opportunity to own a home.
-Sellers frequently supplied the financing with a carryback note for a portion of the price, without which they could not sell.
+Previously, only individuals wealthy enough to qualify with 50% down payments could borrow to fund ownership of a home.
+Sellers frequently supplied the financing (as the creditor of last resort) with a carryback note and trust deed for a portion of the price, without which they could not sell.

 Much later, Chart 1 shows the evolution of California’s homeownership rate as three factors were introduced:

-• 1982: adjustable rate mortgages (ARMs) make their debut in California (state regulated variable interest rate mortgages (VIRs) had already been here for a decade);
+- 1982: adjustable rate mortgages (ARMs) of all varieties made their debut in California (strict state-regulated variable interest rate mortgages (VIRs) already existed for more than a decade);

-• 1997: the inception of the Internal Revenue Code (IRC) §121 principal residence profit exclusion (capping 30 years of treating a home as an investment).
+- 1997: the inception of the Internal Revenue Code (IRC) §121 principal residence profit exclusion (capping 20 years of treating homeownership as a profit-center investment since declining mortgage rates created homeowner wealth).

-The easy access to deceptively complex, enticing ARMs in recovery periods allow homebuyers to borrow more than they can with fixed-rate mortgages and more than they can make payments on when the ARM adjusts.
-And then the incentives provided by the Tax Reform Act of 1986 and the principal residence profit exclusion, pushed the California homeownership rate beyond historical bounds of 55% to 60.7% in 2006.
+And then the incentives provided by the Tax Reform Act of 1986 and the principal residence profit exclusion in 1997, pushed the California homeownership rate beyond historical bounds of 55% to an unsustainable 60.7% in 2006.

-This high rate of homeownership, quickly attained by mortgage lenders inducing tenants into untenable ownership, proved unsustainable.
-Homeowners unqualified to handle ARMs once the rate and payments began to reset defaulted, walked and returned to what they knew best – renting.
+This high rate of homeownership, quickly attained by mortgage lenders originating mortgages to fund untenable ownership, proved short-lived.
+Homeowners, who were not qualified by the mortgage lenders to handle ARMs once the rate and payments began to reset, defaulted.
+Thus, new homeowners walked and returned to what they knew best – renting.

 Related video: